Join the LadVen OS testing programRequest a demo

 The set of available channels depends on your portal settings and the connected adapters.
 If the channel you need is not in the list, check with your portal administrator whether it is available in your configuration.

-How to Connect a Channel (for the Administrator)
+How to Connect a Channel (for an Operator with Manage Access)

 After saving, the integration appears in the list with its own status.
 You can disable or delete it in the same place, and update the parameters when the channel's access changes.